 - NEC 8361, UAV Systems Organizational Maintenance Technician: This is the repair person.
 Organizational maintenance means basic repairs and cleaning.
 It might mean replacing major components, but it doesn't involve soldering circuit boards.

-- NEC 8364, UAV Payload Operator: This is the specialist who remotely operates the sensor equipment on the UAV.
+- NEC 8364, UAV Payload Operator: This is the specialist who remotely operates the sensor equipment on a UAV.

 - NECs 8366, -67, and -68: These three NECs are specifically for the MQ-8 Fire Scout, a UAV helicopter.
 They are assignments for organizational maintenance technician, payload operator, and pilot, respectively.

 Those who want to work with winged UAVs (NECs 8361-64) must start out as an Aviation Electrician's Mate (AE), Aviation Structural Mechanic (AM), Aviation Support Equipment Technician (AS), Aviation Electronics Technician (AT), Naval Aircrewman (AW), or Aviation Maintenance Administrationman (AZ).
 Intelligence Specialists (IS) also may work as payload operators.

 For the MQ-8 unmanned helicopter, payload and vehicle operators (8367-68) must come from the AW rating, while maintenance techs may be drawn from Aviation Machinist's Mates (AD) or the AE, AM, or AT ratings.

-Entering the UAV field at pay grade E-3 or higher means that the operator must have already completed several training requirements, including the formal school for his or her source rating.
+Entering the UAV field at pay grade E-3 or higher means an operator must already have completed several training requirements, including the formal school for his or her source rating.

 Beyond that, there's a 21-week course at Fort Huachuca, Arizona, where instructors with the Army's 2nd Battalion, 13th Aviation Regiment, train soldiers, Marines, and foreign military students on subjects including principles of flight, launch and recovery, maintenance, and aerial intelligence and surveillance.

 According to Navy Credentialing Opportunities On-Line, sailors with one of the UAV pilot or maintainer NECs may be eligible for Navy or GI Bill funds for civilian certifications.
 These include:

 - Aircraft or Avionics Electronics Technician